-Condition of the Property and Nature of Activities
+Condition of the Property and Actions of the Visitor

 In states where consideration is given to the condition of the property and the activities of the owner and visitor, a uniform standard of care is applied to both invitees and licensees.
 This uniform standard requires the exercise of reasonable care for the safety of the visitor, other than a trespasser.

 Determining whether the standard of reasonableness required by an owner toward licensees (and in some states, both licensees and invitees) has been met requires an examination of numerous factors including: